 Religious Leaders Put Aside Differences to Find Solutions to Problems in the Americas

-Just as the Summit of the Americas demonstrates a desire for nations to come together, FIDELA conference demonstrates that people of faith have a desire to ...build solutions for the future.”LOS ANGELES, CA, USA, June 6, 2022 /EINPresswire.com/ -- A collection of interfaith institutions is gathering experts on religion, governance, and development from throughout the Western Hemisphere for the FIDELA (Foro Interligioso de las Americas) Conference, held within the framework of the Summit of the Americas.
+Our goal is to have FIDELA become a fixture of all future Summits.
+Interreligious voices can be a powerful influence in the region.”LOS ANGELES, CA, UNITED STATES, June 6, 2022 /EINPresswire.com/ -- A collection of interfaith institutions is gathering experts on religion, governance, and development from throughout the Western Hemisphere for the FIDELA (Foro Interligioso de las Americas) Conference, held within the framework of the Summit of the Americas.
 Approximately 70-80 prominent religious leaders, representatives of faith-based organizations, and academic experts will join to discuss urgent issues in the Americas over the course of the two-day forum.

 W. Cole Durham Jr., President of the G20 Interfaith Forum Association (one of the event’s co-hosts), said organizers hope to make this forum a regular event connected to inter-governmental meetings in the Hemisphere.